 Make sure you save a tablespoon of the culture from this batch to make your next batch!

-– Break up the yoghurt before putting it into the milk.
+– Break up the starter yoghurt before putting it into the milk.
 It won’t be lumpy and will mix through better.

 – Shaking the jar vigorously causes lots of bubbles to form.
 The powder will often be suspended in the bubbles and not mix through which is why I suggest stirring it in to dissolve the powder.